microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/Before the HOL - Building the business migration case with Windows Server and SQL Server.md

 2. At the top of the Azure Portal, select the **Cloud Shell** icon.

-3. In the **Cloud Shell** run the following Azure CLI command.
+3. In the **Cloud Shell**, run the following Azure CLI command.
 This will retrieve the Azure AD information for your login.

     ```bash
     az ad signed-in-user show